mehulagg/gitlab/doc/administration/integration/plantuml.md

 ## Creating Diagrams

-With PlantUML integration enabled and configured, we can start adding diagrams to our AsciiDoc snippets, wikis, and repositories using delimited blocks:
+With PlantUML integration enabled and configured, we can start adding diagrams to our snippets, wikis, and repositories using delimited blocks:

 - **Markdown**